Brussels Town Hall: Mayor's Cabinet

-The mayor's cabinet is located on the side of the Rue Charles Buls/Karel Bulsstraat.
-The Waiting Room, originally built for the secretariat of the States of Brabant, is decorated with paintings by Jean-Baptiste Van Moer.
-They are incorporated into the oak panelling and show the part of Brussels that was destined for demolition because of the covering of the Senne.
+The Mayor's Cabinet is located on the side of the Rue Charles Buls/Karel Bulsstraat.
+Its antechamber, initially associated with the secretariat of the States of Brabant, contains paintings by Jean-Baptiste Van Moer, incorporated into the oak panelling.
+They depict parts of old Brussels that were threatened with demolition or disappeared as a result of the covering of the Senne in the 19th century.